disco-lang/disco/docs/reference/type-sig.rst

 Type signature
 ==============

-A *type signature* declares what :doc:`type <types>` a variable has.
+A *type signature* declares what :doc:`type <types>` a :doc:`variable
-It consists of a variable name, a colon, and a type on one line together.
+<variable>` has.
+It consists of a variable name, a colon, and a type
+on one line together.
 For example,

 ::